kittykatattack/ga/README.md

 -----------------------------------------

 - The `ga.js` core game engine file can't ever be bigger that 6.5k minified and zipped.
+Yes, 6.5k!
 This makes it suitable for making games for micro game competitions, like [js13k](http://js13kgames.com).
+This absurdly low overhead means you can drop a full-featured 2D action game into a web page and have it load and play almost instantly.
 But, more importantly, this constraint also discourages feature-creep and keeps the engine lean and focused.
 - The API has to be fun, intuitive and expressive with as little boilerplate code as possible.
 Game designers should be free to explore their imaginations without tripping over a tangled